arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 ### 7.3.2 Mbed API Example

-* The Mbed API provides the actual user-friendly object-oriented API to the final user
+* The Mbed API provides the actual user-friendly object-oriented API to the final user.
-* More friendly functions/APIs
+* More friendly functions/APIs.
-* Object oriented API (using C++)
+* Object oriented API (using C++).
-* Top-level API used by the majority of the programs developed on the mbed platform
+* Top-level API used by the majority of the programs developed on the mbed platform.
-* Defines basic operators to provide intuitive casting to primitive types and assignments
+* Defines basic operators to provide intuitive casting to primitive types and assignments.
 * A digital IO class is defined as shown in the code clip.

 ```C